 Itinerary

-As Your Tour Manager, Antony Philip Welcomes You On This Journey
+As Your Tour Manager, Denise Van Sever Welcomes You On This Journey

-We arrive after lunch in Scotland’s beautiful capital, Edinburgh, and check in to our historic and luxurious hotel, The Waldorf Astoria Edinburgh – The Caledonian, a city landmark since 1903.
+In Scotland’s beautiful capital, Edinburgh, we check into our historic and luxurious hotel, The Waldorf Astoria Edinburgh – The Caledonian, a city landmark since 1903.
 Our afternoon is at leisure, so we can enjoy the hotel’s facilities or choose to explore the charms of Edinburgh’s Old Town.
 This evening, a regal treat awaits as we enjoy our Welcome Dinner in the palatial Queen Anne Room within iconic Edinburgh Castle.
 A private tour of the Scottish Crown Jewels is also on the menu.

 After our hotel breakfast, we take a walking tour through the medieval Old Town and enjoy lunch at a local restaurant.
 In the afternoon, we join our home for the next four days, the fabled Royal Scotsman, a Belmond train, which is exclusively chartered by our Captain’s Choice group.
 The Edwardian elegance of the train’s historic carriages provides the atmosphere of a grand country house.
 We leave Waverley Station and cross the iconic Forth Railway Bridge.
 Regarded as one of the great engineering achievements of the Victorian age, it was one of the first cantilever bridges ever built.
 We are treated to afternoon tea as we roll through the former Kingdom of Fife, arriving in the market town of Keith.
 We relax over an informal dinner, then retire to the Observation Car for a nightcap and some local entertainment.